SWijnands01/PCN/docs/source/EndOfVisit.rst

 Below, there is information about the observations during the visit.

-      *Note: This is based on the information from the observations screen.*
+      *Note: This is based on the information from the :doc:`ObservationScreen` .*

 .. image:: images/EndOfVisit_7.JPG
    :scale: 80 %

 If you want to change the observations, you can click on the blue "edit" button on the right side.
-You are then directly linked to the Observations screen, where you can alter the observations that you filled in, or add new observations.
+You are then directly linked to the :doc:`ObservationScreen` , where you can alter the observations that you filled in, or add new observations.

 .. image:: images/EndOfVisit_8.JPG